rkamatn/weather/README.md

 ### Data Cleaning

-Precipitation data is downloaded from NOAA's Climate Data Online Search tool for Seattle and Portland from the dates Jan 1 2018 to Dec 31 2022.
+Precipitation data is downloaded from NOAA's Climate Data Online Search tool for Seattle and NYC from the dates Jan 1 2018 to Dec 31 2022.

-Name of the file that performs the data preparation: weather/code/Seattle_Portland_Weather_Data.ipynb
+Name of the file that performs the data preparation: weather/code/seattle_nyc_weather_data.ipynb

 #### Import pandas, numpy, and matplotlib libraries
-#### Load the Seattle & Portland Data set using read_csv
+#### Load the Seattle & NYC Data set using read_csv
 #### Start by looking at the head of each Dataframe using .head()
 #### Check for the columns in each dataframe using .columns
 #### Use the info() method to check the data types, size of the data frame, and numbers of missing values.